Watts-Lab/task-mapping/tasks/Word completion given starting letter.md

 Groups of 1-5 members all shared the same role

 ## Instructions
-1. Participants were instructed to individually complete personality tests
+Instructions developed by CSS lab

-2. Participants were given 10 minutes to come up with as many words beginning with "s" and ending with "n" as possible
+You will have 10 minutes to come up with as many words as you can that start with S and end with N Your group will earn 1 point for each correctly spelled English word you complete.
-3. Participants were instructed to complete the post-survey scales

 # Criteria
 ## Performance calculation
-Words had to be in English and spelled correctly
+Groups earned one point for every non-redundant English word

 ## Incentives
 Groups earned 1 point for each correctly spelled English word they completed.

+All participants were paid for their participation.